• Skip to primary navigation

 • In the same oil, saute garlic, onions, ginger, and chicken.
 Cook for 15 minutes.

-• Add 3 cups water, Kare-kare mix or peanut butter, tomato sauce and eggplant.
+• Add 3 cups water, Kare-kare mix or peanut butter, tomato sauce, eggplant and string beans.
 Cook for 15 minutes.

 • Add coconut milk or evaporated milk, pechay.
 Simmer until pechay is cooked.